Theopetra/theo-contracts/launchNotes.md

  Therefore care should be taken to ensure that the `amount_` used for the first call to `mint` is correct as desired/needed.

-### WhitelistBondDepository
+### WhitelistTheopetraBondDepository

 #### Creating markets

 Before a user can `deposit` in the WhitelistBondDepository, a market needs to be available to deposit into.
+Market creation is done using the method `create`. `create` has a function modifier that limits which account can call the function: `onlyPolicy`.

 Below is an example of creating a market for the WhitelistBondDepository, taken from within `WhitelistBondDepository.test.ts`.
 In this test example, a mock has been used for the USDC token (and should therefore be replaced with the appropriate address of the actual USDC token, on whichever network is needed).
 In addition, in the test-based example below, a mock (`AggregatorMockUSDC`) has been used in place of the Chainlink Aggregator.
 On the Rinkeby network, the actual aggregator contract (the code for which is found within this repo in `types/PriceConsumerV3.sol`) can be used.
 Please that this repo does not contain a deployment script for the PriceConsumer.
 Instead, for the time being, the contract has simply been deployed to Rinkeby via Remix, at the address `0x4a6057191E56647a10433A732611A4B45D9169D0`